Anna's Buddha Bowl

 Cook the black rice as instructed on the package.

 Add macadamia oil into a frying pan and add the sliced mushrooms, let them release some water.
 Cook for a few minutes, add garlic, keep stirring.
 When mushrooms look cooked (when all the water evaporated from the pan), add spinach and mix it all together.
-Keep it on the stove for around a minute or until the spinach loses its freshness.
+Keep it on the stove until the spinach loses its freshness.

 Start composing the bowl by putting the lettuce in the center of your serving dish (I used a bowl), add the cooked rice on a side, then add mushrooms with spinach, falafel, sauerkraut, and olives.